-- Promote fair, impartial, and expeditious pursuit of justice. - Test, establish, and/or expand innovative new ideas and evidence-based programming in the office to increase prosecutors' ability to effectively and sustainably prevent and respond to crime, especially violent crime. - Establish sustainable research partnerships that are integrated into the strategic and tactical operations of agencies. - Foster effective and consistent collaborations with external agencies, and with the communities in which they serve, to increase public safety.

-- Use technology, intelligence, and data in innovative ways that enable the office to focus resources on the people and places associated with high concentrations of criminal behavior and crime. - Advance the state of the prosecution practice for the benefit of the entire field through dissemination of promising practices and evaluation findings.
+- Test, establish, and/or expand innovative ideas and evidence-based programming in police agencies to increase their ability to effectively prevent and respond to crime; especially violent crime; illegal opioid distribution and abuse; criminal gang activity; human trafficking; and domestic terrorism. - Establish sustainable innovative police practices that are integrated into the strategic and tactical operations of police agencies. - Foster effective and consistent collaborations within police agencies, with external agencies, and with the communities in which they serve to increase public safety. - Use technology, intelligence, and data in innovative ways that enable police agencies to focus resources on the people and places associated with high concentrations of criminal behavior and crime.

-The required deliverables are:
+This program's required deliverables are:

-- Written policies or procedures that demonstrate operational changes as they relate to the project. - Periodic reports, presentations, and briefings for the implementation team that complement the collected performance data and show continued deployment of the problem-solving process. - A final analysis report of the project's implementation and outcomes, submitted to BJA at the conclusion of the project.
+- An action plan produced by the grantee agency at the outset of each project, which includes the project's problem analysis, summary of strategies and intended outcomes. - Periodic reports, presentations, and briefings for the SPI project implementation team, SPI national TTA provider, and BJA staff that complement the performance data collected and show continued deployment of the problem-solving process. - A final analysis report of the project's implementation and outcomes submitted to BJA at the conclusion of the project.